apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Neighborhood Disadvantage Linked to Cognitive Health Risks**
+**Dividend Stocks Are Primed for a Comeback in 2025**

-You can read more about it [here](https://neurosciencenews.com/neighborhood-disadvantage-cognition-28203/).
+You can read more about it [here](https://www.wsj.com/finance/stocks/dividend-stocks-2025-payoff-1d0a4521).

 ## Requirements
 - Python 3.8